magarena/magarena/release/README.txt

 Selecting the AI to play against:
   The desired AI can be selected in the "New duel" dialog (Arena -> New duel).

-  Default is MiniMax.
+  Default is minimax.
 AI difficulty level for the best balance of speed and strength is the default 6.

   The Monte Carlo AI spends at most N seconds to consider each move, where N is